 The group hopes to understand how key species are distributed and how abundant they are.
 Beyond that, the study also explores how these species relate to their environment and to each other.
 This ecosystem-level understanding is critical if we hope to understand how environmental disturbances, such as climate change, might affect the ecosystem in the future.

 The team of researchers focuses on the nearshore waters, ranging 2-150 meters of depth.
 Over the years, GMRI has played a key leadership role in the project, from survey design, to data collection and analysis.
-Catch a glimpse of some of their sampling locations featured in the short video below.
+This year, the team of researchers enjoyed success across all three major research themes within GOMCES.
+Below, you can learn more about each theme directly from GMRI scientists.

 Marine Bird & Mammal Ecology